 Brandis backing down on race law changes

-Attorney-General George Brandis is reportedly “preparing to water down a controversial plan to scrap sections of the Racial Discrimination Act that restrict racist insults and hate speech”.draft bill was released for public comment in March.
+Attorney-General George Brandis is reportedly “preparing to water down a controversial plan to scrap sections of the Racial Discrimination Act that restrict racist insults and hate speech”.
+A draft bill was released for public comment in March.
 As a result of lobbying, protests, petitions and written submissions, the Attorney-General is now rewriting the proposal, saying, “We did not engage in a period of both private and public consultation without intending to listen to what people had to say to us“.
 The government received more than 5300 submissions on the bill.
 (My submission is available here.)

 UN demands Vic Gov take responsibility for rogue police